spapadopoulos/AirbnBoost/README.md

 # AirbnBoost
-[AirbnBoost](http://www.airbnboost.xyz) is a machine learning-powerd platform that enables users to make faster and better informed Airbnb decisions.
+[AirbnBoost](http://www.airbnboost.xyz) is an online platform powered by machine learning that enables users to make faster and better informed Airbnb decisions.

 ## Features
 - See how each listing is priced compared to similar listings based on AirbnBoost's price prediction algorithm. __Find great deals__ based on the deviation between the pricing algorithm prediction and the actual listing price.